-But, as with all other credit reporting agencies, you have to be doubly sure.
+But as a credit-holding individual, you would rather be doubly sure before subscribing to a new service.
 Is Credit Karma really the reliable service that it promotes itself to be?
 Would you trust what it has to say to you about your standing with creditors?

-The answer is up to you but it is certain that you can make a decision whether to trust Credit Karma’s report for your personal finances at the end of this article.
+The answer is up to you.
+However, it is certain that you can make a decision whether to trust Credit Karma’s report at the end of this article.

 The agency primarily promotes itself as a credit assistance agency.
 This means that Credit Karma offers a wide selection of tools and features for its members which include the following:

 Credit Karma gives personal reviews to each of its members.
-How it does this is that the company analyses more than 5 million credit cards each month and then compares these to how each member behaves finance-wise.
+How it does this is that the company analyses more than 5 million credit cards each month.
+After that, it then compares these to how each member behaves finance-wise.

-Through these reviews, a member can get insight on their financial activities as well as others.
+Through these reviews, a member can get insight on their financial activities and other useful information.
 They will be given recommendations to which credit card is best for them, compare terms and services, and even add reviews for these cards themselves.